ibm-cloud-docs/openshift/registry.md

 ## Adding a private registry to the global pull secret
 {: #cluster_global_pull_secret}

+[RHEL worker nodes]{: tag-red}

-With OpenShift Container Platform, you can set up a global image pull secret that each worker node in the cluster can use to pull images from a private registry.
+In clusters that use only RHEL worker nodes, you can set up a global image pull secret that each worker node in the cluster can use to pull images from a private registry.
 {: shortdesc}

 By default, your {{site.data.keyword.openshiftlong_notm}} cluster has a global image pull secret for the following registries, so that default {{site.data.keyword.redhat_openshift_notm}} components can be deployed.